kr1ny77/BasketForm-AI/docs/user-acceptance-tests.md

 **Step-by-step instructions:**
 1. Log in to the application as the user who received the friend request.
 2. Navigate to the "Friends" page using the main navigation menu.
-3. Locate the "Incoming Requests" or "Pending" section.
+3. Locate the "Pending requests" section.
 4. Find the friend request from the target user.
 5. Click the "Accept" button next to the request.
 6. Verify the UI updates to show the user is now in the active "Friends" list.